landonb/virtualenvwrapper/README.txt

 Your choice.
 The difference being if you want your virtualenv in a centrally-managed location (like ``~/.virtualenvs``) then use ``mkvirtualenv``.
-But if you'd like to keep the virtualenv within the project directory, create it with the ``venv`` module.
+But if you'd like to keep the virtualenv within the project directory, create it with the ``venv`` module instead.

 -------------
 Minor changes
 -------------

-- Improve error messaging about missing ``virtualenvwrapper`` Python module, and when hooks fail.
+- Improve error message about missing ``virtualenvwrapper`` package, to help new users.
+Also when hooks fail.

 - ``cdsitepackages`` now works when virtualenv is not active.